Koodoz/github-beef-runners/README.md

 By allowing you to host your own Github runners in GCP for a fraction of the cost, you can get the beefy performance you need.

+### Limitations

+As of this writing, the following limitations apply:

+* The runners are not repo specific runners but org specific runners.
+For now, if you desire repo specific runners, you should look into forking code found [here](https://github.com/terraform-google-modules/terraform-google-github-actions-runners)
+* When `terraform apply` is run, the old runners registered with Github aren't removed from the organizations page.
+Instead, it is marked as `Inactive`.
+This will be fixed in a later change.

 ### A note on autoscaling

 Since we are directly running on instances instead of through Kubernetes, we can't use something like [ARC](https://github.com/actions/actions-runner-controller).
 Instead, for autoscaling, we are going to rely on [simple metrics based autoscaling](https://cloud.google.com/compute/docs/autoscaler/scaling-cloud-monitoring-metrics#configure_autoscaling_based_on_metrics).